Collection Management

 1) Language: English is the primary language of our collection.

-2) Source of Publications: We collect mainly from publishers in Canada, the United States, Europe and Australia.
+2) Source of Publications: Mainly from publishers in Canada, the United States, Europe and Australia.

 3) Currency: Supporting teaching and research in medicine demands current material.
-As such, we emphasize collecting material with the most recent publication date.
-We may consider previous editions of a text that is of historical significance or proven suitable by a content expert.
+As such, material with the most recent publication date will be purchased.
+Previous editions of a text may be considered, if of historical significance, or proven suitable by a content expert.

 Types of Material Collected